ankur-jat0009/License-Plate-Recognition-System/README.md

 ## Training the License Plate Detection Model
 The system uses a custom-trained YOLO model for license plate detection.
 The model was trained on a dataset specifically created for this project, ensuring high accuracy in various lighting and environmental conditions.
-- Training details can be found in [this notebook](https://www.kaggle.com/code/ahmedshafiq12/license-plate-detector-training).
-- The dataset is available [here](https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e/dataset/4).

 ## Installation
 To set up the project on your local machine: